Skip to content

 // result.SubscriptionID = ""

-// Scenario B: delegation present — SDK includes Biscuit in Requester.delegation
+// Scenario B: delegation present — SDK includes the delegation JWT in Requester.delegation

 // result.Cost = 0.00